Adimserious/Afrogspot/TESTING.md

 | #15 | Security and Performance | Yes | No issues | data transmitted between the user and the server is secure. | Pass |

 ## 404 page
-- A custom 404 page to handle errors.
+- A custom 404 page to handle errors such as pages that does not exit and redirect user to the homepage.
 ![404 Page](/images/error-page.png)

 ## Automated Testing